 - Store firewood off the ground and away from the home.

 - Encapsulate your crawl space with plastic to protect the home’s foundation from exposed soil.

 - Keep direct moisture and mulch away from the foundation.

-- Schedule a booster treatment with a professional service like CroppMetcalfe – a quick, easy inspection to make sure that you do not have signs of a termite infestation and that all entry points have been locked down.
+- Schedule a booster treatment — a quick, easy inspection to make sure that you do not have signs of a termite infestation and that all entry points have been locked down.

 Leave it to the experts

-Taking chances with your home or your family’s health isn’t worth it.
-Call a professional termite control specialist, like CroppMetcalfe.
-Their 5-star pest control technicians are highly trained and armed with the latest technologies and products to properly treat your house.
+Our Northern Virginia pest control specialists are highly trained and armed with the latest technologies and products to properly treat your house.

-“Just as every house is different, so are termites,” Daniels explains.
+“Just as every house is different, so are termites,” Gene Daniels, the pest control service manager at our Fairfax, Virginia location explains.
 “That’s why we use liquid, foam, baiting, and even green methods of protection.
 It gives us flexibility to treat each infestation the right way.”